TheaVanherst/Crypt-Of-The-NecroSpriter/README.md

   <img alt="directory changing" src="./DEMO_Images/urlchanger.gif">
 </picture>

-A playable version of Vahn which replaces Nocturna, featuring all Armour sets + bat transformation.
+Crypt of the Necrospriter also features a playable version of Vahn which replaces Nocturna, including all Armour sets & her bat transformation.
-This site was built using Crypt of the Necrospriter, and available on the [Steam Workshop][1].
+She was drawn and tested using the software as a proof of concept, and available on the [Steam Workshop][1].

 [1]: https://steamcommunity.com/sharedfiles/filedetails/?id=2893560157